-ROCKY V on cable (this might not have actually happened in the movie) and then later while on a rescue call he drops his best friend's girlfriend off a 4,000 foot tall cliff.
+ROCKY V on cable (this might not have actually happened in the movie) and then later while on a rescue call, he drops his best friend's girlfriend off a 4,000 foot tall cliff.
 She dies.
 Gabe is riddled with guilt even though it wasn't his fault.
 He gives up the mountain climbing rescue biz and splits town.
 Eight months later he returns to see if his girlfriend wants to join him.
 Meanwhile, while Sly is talking to his girl, an exciting mid-air robbery happens onboard a government airplane.
-Long story short, three suitcases containing $100 million is cash are dropped at various locations around the mountain range.
+Long story short, three suitcases containing $100 million in cash are dropped at various locations around the mountain range.
 The bad guys (John Lithgow and company) make a fake rescue call and then kidnap Sly and his co-worker in order to force them to climb and get the suitcases.
 Things don't go as planned.

 Recommended for action fans.

 Friday, January 31, 2014

 Naturally if he did that this wouldn't be much of a movie.
 All kinds of things stand in his way, including two fallen angels looking to steal his trumpet, two beautiful women, his discovery of food and swing music.
 Oh yeah, he also gets fired out of a cannon and then later falls off a skyscraper into a cup of coffee.